|Position:||Strength & Conditioning Coach|

 |Hometown:||Midwest City, Okla.|

-Jason Powell enters his second season as an assistant coach for the Huskers in 2016-17 after spending six years as the strength and conditioning coach for the team.
+Jason Powell completed his second season as an assistant coach for the Huskers in 2016-17 after spending six years as the strength and conditioning coach for the team.

-In his time on the Nebraska staff, the Huskers have gone 83-35 in dual competition, while crowning 15 wrestlers as All-Americans.
+In his time on the Nebraska staff, the Huskers have gone 95-39 in dual competition, while crowning 19 wrestlers as All-Americans.
+In each of the last three seasons, NU has finished in the top 10 at the NCAA Championships.

 A 2004 graduate of the University of Nebraska-Lincoln with a degree in sociology, Powell was a three-time All-American and four-year team captain before furthering his career with a fourth-place finish at the U.S. Nationals in the freestyle competition.
 After graduation, Powell spent time as a volunteer coach for the Huskers and as an assistant coach at Oregon and Maryland.